O-Hahn/node-red-contrib-camerapi/README.md

 ### Additionally you have to install on the Raspberry Pi

-This Node also utilizes the OpenCV Framework to give some additional capabilities to the photo processing.
+The detect node also utilizes the <b>OpenCV Framework</b> to give some additional capabilities to the photo processing (detect photo).
 Therefore you have to install it on your Raspberry Pi.
-Take a look at this tutorial to see how to install.
+Take a look at this <a href="http://www.pyimagesearch.com/2015/07/27/installing-opencv-3-0-for-both-python-2-7-and-python-3-on-your-raspberry-pi-2/" target="_new">tutorial</a> to see how to install.

 Don't forget to enable the Raspberry Pi Camera in raspi-config.